Marie Gredeler: Impact

 La Salpêtrière, the staff of the public institutions and prisons generally tried to protect women and few women were in fact killed in Paris.
 With the exception of the women of La Salpêtrière, only two women were killed in Paris during the September Massacres: Princess de Lamballe and Marie Gredeler.
-The sadistic torture and murder of Marie Gredeler made her to one of the most infamous victims of the September Massacres.
+The sadistic torture and murder of Marie Gredeler made her one of the most infamous victims of the September Massacres.